Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions among groups of 6 waves

-In order to categorize scaling regimes for which we expect the WKE to apply, we link the nonlinearity parameter $\mu$ to $L$ via the relation $\mu=L^p$.
-For waves with finite bandwidth, i.e., those whose wavenumbers $k$ are restricted to a range $| k|\leq k_{\max}$, the scaling in Eq.~\eqref{eq:maxu} implies that the assumption of weak nonlinearity $\mu (\max |u|)^4 \ll \omega_{\max} = k_{\max}^2=O(1)$ becomes
+which is also the formal weak-nonlinearity condition in Eq.~\eqref{eq:qNLSE}.
+In order to categorize parameter regimes for which we expect WKE to apply, we link the nonlinearity parameter $\mu$ to the spatial period $L$ via the relation $\mu=L^p$, which is motivated by the invariance of Eq.~\eqref{eq:qNLSE} to the power-law scaling $x\to \lambda^2 x$, $t\to \lambda^4 t$, $u \to u/\lambda$, with $ \lambda>0$.
+The weak nonlinearity condition in Eq.~\eqref{eq:weaknl} thus becomes implying validity of WKE for $p<0$.